draumaz/plains/README.md

 # Story

-The Plains is a game about You, a goat named Liam.
-You've crash landed on the surface of a distant planet, with much to explore.
-What will you discover?
-And how will you go about it?
-Will you be peaceful, or will you hurt others?
+What happens when a random spaceflight employee becomes stranded on a faraway, alien planet?
+The Plains is about Liam, a goat who truly just intended to perform a delivery, but ended up here instead.
+You're in uncharted territory, too, so all bets are off.
+Will you be peaceful to what you find, or will you do whatever it takes to survive?

 # Thanks to